bom2013/pwnable.kr-solutions/Toddler's Bottle.md

 ## leg
-This is a RE ARM challenge :)
+This is basic ARM Reverse Engineering challenge :)
 we need key = key1()+key2()+key3()
 ### key1
 key1() return the value of 'pc' register, in ARM its 2 instruction ahead: